-The Group provides various defined benefit post-retirement benefits to its active and retired employees worldwide, including pension, post-retirement health and other employee benefits.
-The Group also provides various defined contribution schemes to its active employees worldwide.
+The group provides various defined benefit post-retirement benefits to its active and retired employees worldwide, including pension, post-retirement health and other employee benefits.
+The group also provides various defined contribution schemes in all regions to eligible employees.

-For defined contribution schemes, the Group is only obligated to pay contributions according to contribution scales applicable in each scheme.
+For defined contribution schemes, the group is only obligated to pay contributions according to contribution scales applicable in each scheme.
 Contributions are expensed for the period in which they fall due.
 No actuarial risk exists for the company with respect to these schemes.